Skip to main content

 😐 0.5Only can answer 1 question accurately, the rest are smokey

-😟 0.25 Cannot answer any question accurately, but at least know which file contain their answer, and some explanation
+😟 0.25 Cannot answer any question accurately, but at least know which file contains their answer, and some explanation

 πŸ˜΅β€πŸ’« 0No idea at all about the project, not even about admin matters like which file should contain their answer